Built for automotive manufacturers, the Connected Vehicles platform connects over 20 million vehicles across 150 countries.

 The Vehicle Simulator represents a physical car in the real world.

-These demo tools help our OEM customers have an intuitive feeling about what would happen in the end-user side.
+These demo tools help our OEM customers gain an intuitive understanding about what will be improved in the end-user side.

 Demo Tools Design Goals

-Similar to general product design process, we also created persona, journey map, wireframes and drafts for these demo tools, before step in the high-fidelity visual design.
+Similar to the general product design process, we also created journey maps, wireframes and drafts for these demo tools before stepping in high-fidelity visual design.

-Here is a design of remote control flow and feedback in mobile demo app:
+Below is a design of remote control flow and UI feedback in the mobile demo app:

-The same as all the other IoT platforms, user's commands are not always reach their devices.
-It's important that our platform can provide various feedbacks to the end-user in different scenarios.
+The same as all the other IoT platforms, user's commands cannot always reach their devices.
+It's important that we provide various feedbacks to the end-user in different scenarios.

-Here is another design of vehicle services activation flow in Vehicle Simulator's head unit:
+Below is a user interaction flow design of vehicle services activation in Vehicle Simulator's head unit:

-This vehicle services activation flow presents how our connectivity capability supports the vehicle user's in-car experience.
+It shows the vehicle services activation flow and detailed feedback of different scenarios in a vehicle's head unit, demonstrating how the product's connectivity capability supports the vehicle user's in-car experience.

 Connected Vehicles platform is designed to be a generic product.
 After we signed the contact with our customers, there are plenty of design needs to be updated to adapt the customer's system and environment.
 The product design focus switch from generic user to specific customer, and the customization work may change the existing design significantly.

-Here is an example: on the left it's product design screen of adding OTA update package; on the right it's the same screen when we adapted the system and environment of our customer in Europe.
+Left is the product design screen.
+Right is the same screen after we adapted the system of our customer in Europe.

-In the end, the customization experience we learned from this car OEM will be used in our next generic product design iteration.
+In the end, the customization experience we learned from this automotive OEM will be used in our next generic product design iteration.

 UX Deliver Process